-The Heroes, along with assistant Lafarge and a couple guides, head for the top of a huge mountain, where they find a ruined city.
-Unfortunately, disaster strikes and one guide plummets through a trap door to his death.
+The heroes, along with assistant Lafarge and a helpful guide, head for the top of a huge mountain, where they find a ruined city.
+Unfortunately, disaster strikes and one of the archaeologists plummets through a trap door to his death.
 To rescue him, everyone heads into the chasm opened up, but the rappelling process leads to another death and a cave-in.

 It's thought that the remaining three are doomed, utterly doomed, but it turns out there's fresh air.
 The remaining passageway leads them to the underground city of the Sumerians.
 Said city is also populated by the eponymous Mole People, who are forced into labor for the Sumerians.

 But what other secrets await?
 It turns out that the Mole People are not too happy about their fate, and also...there happens to be a beautiful blonde woman trapped in here, who is sort of an outcast.
 Can the intrepid scientists escape?
 Can Agar ever shut up?
 And will anyone find out the existence of the Sumerians?